dabapps/django-readers/README.md

     ]
 ```

-A `django-readers` "spec" precisely specifies the data (which fields from which models) that is needed by your view. _Only_ this data will be fetched from the database, in the most efficient way possible.
+A `django-readers` "spec" precisely specifies the data that your view depends on (which fields from which models). _Only_ this data will be fetched from the database, in the most efficient way possible.
 This is intended to avoid the [N+1 queries problem](https://stackoverflow.com/questions/97197/what-is-the-n1-selects-problem-in-orm-object-relational-mapping) and can dramatically improve the performance of your application.

 However, `django-readers` is more than just this.
 It is also intended to suggest patterns which help with organising business logic in a Django codebase, following a function-oriented style.
 It introduces a few simple concepts, and provides some tools to assemble them together into a working application.
 It can easily be combined with existing patterns and libraries.